 Made with a Patent Pending composite material similar to those used in airplane windows, these panels are approved by the Clean Energy Council for grid connection in residential and commercial applications yet they don't have a heavy, rigid frame or glass.

 The 2mm thin panels are lightweight and low rofile making them a perfect fit for mobile applications.
-They have either a 6mm thin frame, 20mm standard frame or 8mm EPDM rubber edging which protects the layers of the panel.

 At the forefront of flexible solar panel installation research